stylub/Solving_Poisson_Equation_with_FEM/README.md

-# Solving Poisson Equation with FEM
+# Finite Element Method for Solving Poisson's Equation

-### Project made as a part of course Differential and Difference Equations
+This project is a part of the course on Differential and Difference Equations.
+It focuses on solving Poisson's equation using the Finite Element Method (FEM).

-## Gravitational Potential
+## Introduction to the Problem: Gravitational Potential

-The second-order differential equation for the gravitational potential Φ(x) is:
+The problem at hand involves solving for the gravitational potential Φ(x), which is governed by the following second-order differential equation:

 $$\frac{d^2\Phi}{dx^2} = 4\pi G\rho(x)$$

-where:
+In this equation:
-- G is the gravitational constant,
+- G represents the gravitational constant.
-- ρ(x) is the density of the mass distribution.
+- ρ(x) denotes the density distribution of the mass.

-Boundary conditions for Φ(x) are as follows:
+We also have the following boundary conditions for Φ(x):
-- Φ(0) = 5
+- At x = 0, Φ(0) = 5
-- Φ(3) = 4
+- At x = 3, Φ(3) = 4

-The density function ρ(x) is defined as:
+The density function ρ(x) is defined piecewise as follows:

 $$
 \rho(x) =